Do Car Accident Settlement Calculators in Florida Really Work?

 It’s crucial to speak to your attorney about the type of suffering you’ve endured after your accident.
 For some accident victims, non-economic damages range from half the cost of their medical expenses to five times the amount of their medical expenses.
 Unlike some states, Florida places no cap on the amount of non-economic damages you can recover.

-Florida law limits punitive damages the greater of the following:
+Florida law limits punitive damages to the greater of the following:

 - Three times the sum of your economic and non-economic damage award, or